 Extending credit is aggravating.
 It strangles cash flow and your ability to pay vendors on time.
-Who among us hasn’t studied A/R reports and said the words “we’re not a bank”.
+Who among us hasn’t studied A/R reports and said the words “we’re not a bank”?

 Keep the credit line open and certain clients will continue to abuse it.
 But if you shut it down you risk losing the client’s business.
 Here are some proven ideas that may keep your blood pressure under control.